Minna Citron: Career

 In the early 1940s, Citron's work shifted towards a more abstract style.
 She joined Atelier 17, a renowned printmaking school and studio which had been relocated to New York due to World War II.
 There, she encountered numerous artists such as Marc Chagall, André Masson, and Jacques Lipchitz, and began experimenting with new styles and innovative techniques.
 During her time at Atelier 17, she pioneered new methods of three-dimensional printmaking and assemblage.
 She also began to embrace chance, spontaneity, and mistakes in her work and relying on improvisation or automatism, a method consistent with the work of other artists at Atelier 17 and perhaps influenced by Citron's interest in Freudian psychoanalysis and the unconscious, which she had become familiar with in the 1920s.
-Her work began to address war issues as her sons were serving over seas.
+Her work began to address war issues as her sons were serving overseas.
 Soon after World War II she traveled abroad to Paris.
 In the 1950s, she taught art at the High School of Music & Art where she was respected as a teacher who introduced her students to all the possible means of expression from realism to the current avant-garde abstract expressionists.

 A 1960 solo exhibit in Zagreb was the first time an American artist had mounted such a show in Yugoslavia.
 In the 1970s (when she was in her seventies), she strongly identified with the women's movement and considered herself a feminist at heart, although she was never directly involved with organized feminist movements or protests.
 During the 1970s and 1980s, Citron continued to produce prints, alternating between abstract and representational styles.
 She continued to work well into her nineties.
 In 1985, she received the Women's Caucus for Art Lifetime Achievement Award.